TheCacophonyProject/classifier-pipeline/README.md

 Otherwise take the frame with the highest mean pixel value and find the highest mean pixel 64 x64 region

-### evaluate.py
+### modelevaluate.py
-Evaluates the performance of a classify.py run and generates reports.
+Evaluates the performance of a model

 # Setup